dmstfctn/2020/content/related matters/2.2018/1.Demons/info.md

 description: "#blackmonday #1987 #algotrade #crashcore"
 ---

-_DEMONS_ replays the first stock market crash caused by algorithmic trading, occurred on october 19, 1987; responding to a set of strange and seemingly unconnected events unfolding at the time of market opening, the computers of institutional investors on the new york stock exchange executed a choreography of trades in an effort to protect the values of their portfolios against volatile market conditions; a domino effect was triggered as computers followed a herd trading logic, dictated by the analysis of each others’ trading patterns; DEMONS was performed on the 31st anniversary of the crash, using custom-software to translate historic new york stock exchange trading data from the day into sound; the piece explores volatility on 24/7/365 financial markets saturated with the noise of global events and imbued with algorithmic confirmation bias
+_DEMONS_ is an audiovisual performance replaying the first stock market crash to be caused by algorithmic trading, occurred on October 19, 1987 and known as Black Monday.
+The piece explores confirmation bias in algorithmic trading.

+On that day, responding to a set of strange and seemingly unconnected events unfolding at the time of market opening, the computers of institutional investors on the New York Stock Exchange (NYSE) executed a number of quick trades in order to protect the values of their portfolios against volatile market conditions.

+As algorithms followed a herd trading logic dictated by the technical analysis of each others’ trading patterns, a domino effect was triggered.
+Large sums were lost as the communications systems of the NYSE were overwhelemed by the amount of trading orders submitted by the algorithms, "demons of our own design".

+DEMONS was performed on the 31st anniversary of Black Monday, using custom-software to translate historic NYSE trading data from the day into sound.